huggingface/blog/perceiver.md

 - The images - actually a sequence of frames - of shape (batch_size, 16, 3, 224, 224) are turned into a tensor of shape (batch_size, 50176, 243) using `PerceiverImagePreprocessor`.
 This is a “space to depth” transformation, after which fixed 2D Fourier position embeddings are concatenated.
 - The audio has shape (batch_size, 30720, 1) and is turned into a tensor of shape (batch_size, 1920, 401) using `PerceiverAudioPreprocessor` (which concatenates fixed Fourier position embeddings to the raw audio).
-- The class label of shape (batch_size, 700) is turned into a tensor of shape (batch_size, 1, 700) using `PerceiverForMultimodalAutoencoding`.
+- The class label of shape (batch_size, 700) is turned into a tensor of shape (batch_size, 1, 700) using `PerceiverOneHotPreprocessor`.
 In other words, this preprocessor just adds a dummy time (index) dimension.
 Note that one initializes the class label with a tensor of zeros during evaluation, so as to let the model act as a video classifier.

 Next, `PerceiverMultimodalPreprocessor` will pad the preprocessed modalities with modality-specific trainable embeddings to make concatenation along the time dimension possible.
 In this case, the modality with the highest channel dimension is the class label (it has 700 channels).
 The authors enforce a minimum padding size of 4, hence each modality will be padded to have 704 channels.
 They can then be concatenated, hence the final preprocessed input is a tensor of shape (batch_size, 50176 + 1920 + 1, 704) = (batch_size, 52097, 704).